dravog7/showdownbot/README.md

     --nosave: Don't save games to the in-memory db.
     --nolog: Don't append to log files.
     --startchallenging: Start out challenging, instead of requiring a manual activation first.

+## HOW TO
+	This repo is made on node.js.
+So plz install node before all else bots folder has the AI code. minimaxbot.js is prefered (decide() function is where the decision is made and returned) the neural net implementation used is convnet.js